Chorus/Note-Documentation/docs/Reports/CareTeamManagement.md

 1. Click on a student.
 2. Click the filter button in the top right corner.
 3. Select Care Team Management under the View category.
-4. Choose the date range and whether to display graphs.
+4. Select the date range and choose whether to display graphs.
 5. Click Apply.
 6. Use the arrows next to the provider's name to toggle through the team.